simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 1. Download [mini-file-server.jar](https://github.com/aftersim/mini-file-server/raw/master/bin/mini-file-server.jar) and run with the command
 2. `java -jar mini-file-server.jar [rootfolder]`
-3. If you don't provide a root folder, mini-file-server will use the .jar file's working folder.
+3. If you don't provide a root folder, mini-file-server will serve the folder from which you run the command.
 That may or may not be what you want!
 4. On Windows you can double-click the .jar file to run it and serve the folder it is in.
 5. Test that it's working by running the server and browsing to <http://localhost:8000>.
 If you see a file listing, then it is working! 🎉 🎉

-On Mac, if you want to double-click the file to run:
+On Mac, if you want to double-click the file to run (instead of opening a terminal every time):

 1. Download [mini-file-server-mac](https://github.com/aftersim/mini-file-server/raw/master/bin/mini-file-server-mac)
 2. Open a terminal and find the file _(probably Downloads folder)_ and issue the command
    - `chmod +x mini-file-server-mac` to make it executable
-3. Move it to the folder you want to serve, and you can now double-click to start the server
+3. Move/copy it to the folder you want to serve, and you can now double-click to start the server
 4. Test that it's working by running the server and browsing to <http://localhost:8000>.
 If you see a file listing, then it is working! 🎉 🎉

 ## 2. Visualizations and their YAML files